-According to the Environmental Protection Agency (EPA), Americans, on average, spend 90% of their time indoors (home, schools, and workplaces).
+According to the EPA, Americans, on average, spend 90% of their time indoors (at home, schools, and workplaces).
 EPA also notes that indoor concentrations of some pollutants have risen over time and are often 2 to 5 times higher than outdoor levels.

 Neglecting to take care of the air quality in your home can result in Headaches, dizziness, fatigue, respiratory diseases, heart disease, and even cancer.
 However, before it gets to that, you can do something to improve the air quality in your home.

-To keep indoor air healthy, there are several measures you can take.
-One of the best and fastest routes to clean your home air is using an air purifier.
+There are several measures you can take To keep the air healthy.
+An air purifier is one of the best and fastest ways to clean your home air.
 However, if you are uncertain about buying an air purifier, there are economical and natural alternatives you can try.
-This article shows you six proven ways you can naturally clean the air in your home naturally.
+This article shows six proven ways you can naturally clean the air in your home.

 1. Use Indoor Houseplants

-Plants are nature’s best air purifiers, and they are the best to counter indoor air pollution.
-According to a NASA report (INTERIOR LANDSCAPE PLANTS FOR INDOOR AIR POLLUTION ABATEMENT), indoor plants can help to remove high concentrations of indoor air pollutants such as organic solvents, cigarette smoke, formaldehyde, benzene, Trichloroethylene, and even possibly radon.
+Plants are nature’s best air purifiers and are the best to counter indoor air pollution.
+According to a NASA report, indoor plants can help remove high concentrations of indoor air pollutants such as organic solvents, cigarette smoke, formaldehyde, benzene, Trichloroethylene, and even possibly radon.

-Indoor house plants such as golden pothos, Janet Craig, English ivy, bamboo palm, Marginata, and peace lily among many more are best in the absorption of pollutants in the air.
-To get the maximum benefits of these plant purification abilities, place them in different areas of your home.
+Indoor house plants such as golden pothos, Janet Craig, English ivy, bamboo palm, Marginata, and peace lily, among many more, are best in the absorption of pollutants in the air.
+Place them in different areas of your home to get the maximum benefits of these plant purification abilities.

 2. Use a salt lamp

-Salt lamps are another natural way to clean and purify your indoor air naturally.
-Salt lamps are made from Himalayan salt crystals, and just like beeswax are said to be natural ionizers.
+Salt lamps are another natural way to naturally clean and purify indoor air.
+Salt lamps are made from Himalayan salt crystals and, just like beeswax, are said to be natural ionizers.
 When the lamp heats the salt, it attracts water particles that evaporate off as salt solution, mostly forming negative ions.

-Apart from improving the air quality, salt lamps are said to boost the mood of people and also help people with insomnia get better sleep.
+Apart from improving the air quality, salt lamps are said to boost people’s mood and help people with insomnia get better sleep.
 Salt lamps are also attractive and create a relaxing environment.

 3. Try Beeswax Candles

-Whether it is a romantic or family dinner, candles bring a soothing vibe.
+Candles bring a soothing vibe, whether a romantic or family dinner.
 Couple this feeling with a candle that reduces indoor air pollution, and you will have a healthy environment.

-Paraffin candles release carcinogenic toxins like toluene, benzene, formaldehyde, acetaldehyde, acrolein, and soot to your home air.
-However, beeswax candles are a complete opposite.
+Paraffin candles release carcinogenic toxins like toluene, benzene, formaldehyde, acetaldehyde, acrolein, and soot into your home air.
+However, beeswax candles are the complete opposite.

-The reason particle and air pollutants float in the air is that they are positively charged — Beewax candles when burning releases negative ions.
+Particle and air pollutants float in the air because they are positively charged — Beewax candles when burning, release negative ions.
 The negative ions bind themselves to the positive ion causing them to be heavier and fall to the ground.
 Added benefits of using bee candles ids they burn with almost no smoke or scent and can be economical because they burn slower.

 4. Use activated charcoal

-Also known as active carbon, is a fine, odorless, black powder that is highly absorptive.
+Also known as active carbon, it is a fine, odorless black powder that is highly absorbent.
 The use of activated charcoal has a wide range of medicinal and cosmetic use.
 Traditionally charcoal has been known to treat diarrhea, whiten teeth, act as a deodorant, and cure skin infections.

-The use of activated carbon to filter air has existed for long and is known to have beneficial results.
-Activated charcoal not only removes unpleasant odors, bacteria, and harmful pollutants from the air; it also dehumidifies the air.
+The use of activated carbon to filter air has existed for a long and is known to have beneficial results.
+Activated charcoal removes unpleasant odors, bacteria, and harmful pollutants from the air and dehumidifies the air.
 When activated charcoal absorbs moisture from the air (dehumidify), it prevents mold and mildew from growing in your home.

-The application of activated charcoal can be found in most air purifiers in the market.
+The application of activated charcoal can be found in most air purifiers on the market.
 For your next DIY project, a homemade charcoal air filter can be a good addition to your home.
-For an easy to follow guide, click here.

 5. Essential Oils